Ryan Cohen: Books

 In 2022, Cohen published a series of children's books titled Teddy based on lessons he learned from his father.
 He wrote "My father, Ted Cohen, and his lessons have guided me throughout my life.
 He showed me an exceptional work ethic and an unwavering commitment to delayed gratification.
 Even though he is no longer with us, his legacy will live on forever.
 By writing these books, I am sharing his values and passing his wisdom on to my children."

 Political views

 Cohen supported Donald Trump during the 2024 United States presidential election, and promoted the conspiracy theory that the 2020 election was rigged.

-Ryan Cohen has publicly expressed criticism of Diversity, equity, and inclusion (DEI) policies.
+Cohen has publicly expressed criticism of diversity, equity, and inclusion (DEI) policies.
 In early 2025, he criticized Canada and France for "wokeness and DEI" and said they have "high taxes, Liberalism, Socialism, Progressivism" that generated a challenging business environment in those markets.

 Legal

-Cohen was named in a federal lawsuit on August 24, 2022 for an alleged fraudulent scheme to artificially inflate the price of Bed Bath & Beyond's publicly traded stock in a pump and dump.
-The case was dismissed on June 11, 2024.
+Cohen was named in a federal lawsuit in August 2022 for an alleged fraudulent scheme to artificially inflate the price of Bed Bath & Beyond's publicly traded stock in a pump and dump.
+The case was dismissed in June 2024.

 Personal life and wealth

-As of March 2025, Forbes estimated Cohen's net worth at $4.7 billion, while Maclean's estimated his net worth at $5.6 billion.
+As of May 2026, Forbes estimated Cohen's net worth at $5.1 billion, while Maclean's estimated his net worth at $5.6 billion in 2024.

+Cohen lives in a $24 million waterfront mansion in Bal Harbour, Florida.